 Germany, for example, could be a tough negotiator, says Tim Clift, chief investment strategist of Envestnet PMC in Boston.

 “(Germany) can make an example of them and make it as difficult as possible,” he says.

 But this doesn’t really affect the United States.

-The U.S. doesn’t do a lot of trades with the U.K. For instance, the United States’ total Chinese imports for 2016, according to the Census Bureau, hit $463 billion.
-From the U.K., our imports totaled just $54 billion.
+The U.S. doesn’t do a lot of trading with the U.K. For instance, the United States’ total Chinese imports for 2016, according to the Census Bureau, hit $463 billion.
+From the U.K., American imports totaled just $54 billion.